 Yes.
 If two-step verification is enabled on a Dropbox account, you'll still need to enter a Dropbox two-step verification code before signing in with Google.
 This is true even if you're signing in with a Google account that also has two-step verification.

-If you're unable to access Dropbox with Google Sign-In, there are a few things you can try:
+If you can't sign in to Dropbox with Google Sign-In, there are a few things you can try:

 - Verify that Google Sign-In is enabled for your team.